-Mrs. Apsey earned her MBA and Bachelor of Science degree in Public Affairs Management from Michigan State University.
-She is a member of the Business Roundtable and Edison Electric Institute (EEI), and serves on the boards of ITC Holdings Corp., FortisAlberta, The Detroit Economic Club, The Detroit Regional Chamber of Commerce, Business Leaders for Michigan, the Nature Conservancy (Michigan), and the Board of Trustees at The Henry Ford.
+and Bachelor of Science in public affairs management, from Michigan State University.
+She has been appointed by Governor Gretchen Whitmer to the Growing Michigan Together Council, is a member of the Edison Electric Institute (EEI), and serves on the boards of ITC Holdings Corp., FortisAlberta, The Detroit Economic Club, The Detroit Regional Chamber of Commerce, Business Leaders for Michigan, the Nature Conservancy (Michigan), and the Board of Trustees at The Henry Ford.
 She is a past member of the Department of Energy’s Electricity Advisory Committee (EAC), the EAC’s Transmission Subcommittee, the Michigan Chamber Board of Directors, the Eli Broad College of Business Alumni Board of Directors at Michigan State University, and the Board of Trustees for Henry Ford West Bloomfield Hospital.
 In addition, she is past chair of The Heat and Warmth Fund (THAW) and past President of the Novi Parks Foundation.

 Gretchen Holloway is Senior Vice President and Chief Financial Officer for ITC Holdings Corp.
 In her role, Ms. Holloway is responsible for the company’s accounting, internal audit, treasury, financial planning and analysis, management reporting, risk management, and tax functions.
 She also heads the company’s overall strategy planning process, new business development efforts, and supports ITC’s continued focus on innovation.